IBM/raft-fabric-sample/README.md

 6. [Start the Fabcar web app](#step-6-start-the-Fabcar-web-app)
 7. [Test the network - crash the ordering nodes](#step-7-Test-the-network---crash-the-ordering-nodes)

+### (If you are using a Linux-based system, see steps below)
+Go down to the [for Linux Users](https://github.com/IBM/raft-fabric-sample#for-Linux-users) section below.

 ## Step 1.
 Clone the repo

 **Note: This repo is 78MB.
 May take some time to clone.**

 Clone this repo by issuing the following command in Terminal.
 Next, navigate to the newly cloned folder.